cohenoa33/syncflow/README.md

 # 🔄 SyncFlow

 SyncFlow is an AI-powered full-stack dev assistant for MERN apps.
-It streams real-time backend/DB events to a React dashboard, traces errors across layers, and will add automated test generation + performance insights to help devs debug faster and ship with confidence.
+It streams real-time backend/DB events to a React dashboard, traces errors across layers, and includes **AI Insights** to help devs debug faster and ship with confidence.

 ## 📦 Monorepo Structure